TuRz4m/Ark-docker/README.md

   - You can now config crontab with the file /your/ark/path/crontab
   - Add template directory with default config files.
   - Add documentation on TZ variable.
++ 1.3 :
+  - Add BACKUPONSTOP to backup the server when you stop the server (thanks to *fkoester*)
+  - Add WARNONSTOP to add warning message when you stop the server (default: 60 min)
+  - Uses Ark Server Tools v1.5
+    - Compressing backups so they take up less space
+    - Downloading updates to a staging directory before applying
+    - Added support for automatically updating on restart
+    - Show a spinner when updating